-When a person leaves a hypnotherapy session they will feel very relaxed, many feel different in some way and all should feel great.
-However, for people to have these feelings reinforced and hence maintained after the session has finished, a hypnotist will give post hypnotic suggestions that will remain with the client and also may give suggestions that certain things or actions will reinforce the suggestions such as trigger words, finger pinching, colours and items such as stress balls etc.
+When a person leaves a hypnotherapy session, they will feel very relaxed, many feel different in some way and all should feel great.
+However, for people to have these feelings reinforced and hence maintained after the session has finished, a hypnotherapist will give post-hypnotic suggestions that will remain with the client and also may give suggestions that certain things or actions will reinforce the suggestions such as trigger words, finger pinching, colours and items such as stress balls etc.

 The most significant benefit of self-hypnosis is that it works!
 Most hypnotherapists use self-hypnosis regularly.
 It can be used to motivate, to increase performance, to empower and when diligently practised and done correctly can elicit the same results as those gained from a hypnosis session.

-Lastly, it takes only a few minutes a day and in fact the more you do it, the less time it takes up as you learn to quickly attain a deep level of hypnosis (like a hypnotherapist does to a client, a person can give themselves a trigger word to induce a good level of self-hypnosis instantly).
+Lastly, it takes only a few minutes a day and, in fact, the more you do it, the less time it takes up as you learn to quickly attain a deep level of hypnosis (as a hypnotherapist does to a client, a person can give themselves a trigger word to induce a good level of self-hypnosis instantly).
 Most self-hypnosis guidelines a hypnotist gives their client will involve setting aside just a few minutes, once or twice a day to relax oneself enough to give positive affirmations and suggestions.
-It needs to become an established pattern and routine, but within a few weeks people should be really feeling the benefits of it.
+It needs to become an established pattern and routine, but within a few weeks, people should be really feeling the benefits of it.

-Maybe in one session the therapist took a client's specific fear or anxiety from a level ten to a level two, but didn’t notice that the same client had a general habit of self-defeating or self-sabotage.
+Maybe in one session the therapist took a client's specific fear or anxiety from a level 10 to a level two but didn’t notice that the same client had a general habit of self-defeating or self-sabotage.
 That client will need additional approaches.
 Self-hypnosis would help a client with that.
-In fact this is where self-hypnosis comes into its own.
-Unfortunately we are all human and sometimes don’t listen or take on board the guidance being given to us.
-Sometimes despite a therapists best efforts a client will assume the work stops as they leave the room.
+In fact, this is where self-hypnosis comes into its own.
+Unfortunately, we are all human and sometimes don’t listen or take on board the guidance being given to us.
+Sometimes despite a therapist's best efforts, a client will assume the work stops as they leave the room.
 The fact that the hypnotherapist has given them something to leave with should give them a strong clue that it doesn’t!